veracode/Veracode-Community-Projects/README.md

 - [Veracode Unified Plugin - Unofficial Version](https://github.com/Lerer/VSCode-Veracode-Unified) ([Lerer](https://github.com/Lerer/)) - VSCode plugin which integrate with the Veracode platform and enables downloading of scan results (findings) for both Static and SCA (Upload-and-Scan), run pipeline scan, and submit mitigations
   - [Link to the plugin in VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=YaakovLerer.veracode)

+- [Jetbrains family plugin](https://github.com/geraldtancl/veracode.plugin) ([GeraldTanCL](https://github.com/geraldtancl)) - Compliments Veracode's official IntelliJ IDE integration with support for other Jetbrains IDE products.
+It enables you to download the SAST result from Veracode Platform into your Jetbrains IDE.

 ### API testing tools